Travel ·15.03.2023

 Travelling more and taking a workation can also lead to greater productivity.
 A repetitive and monotonous routine, working from the same location, can become uninspiring over time.

-Having the choice to rest your mind and refresh with a workation can prevent the risk of burnout and reduce stress.
+Having the choice to rest your mind and refresh with a workation can also prevent the risk of burnout and reduce stress.

 Socialisation